sigilante/curriculum/hsl-2023.3/hsl6.md

 - `hoon.hoon` provides the language fundamentals for the Hoon parser and builder.
 (Some of this functionality is housed in the filesystem handler `clay.hoon` as well.)
 - `lull.hoon` contains structures and services necessary to bootstrap Arvo.
-- `zuse.hoon` provides a variety data parsing and representation structures.
+- `zuse.hoon` provides a variety of data parsing and representation structures.
 - `arvo.hoon` instruments the basic Arvo event loop.
 - Vane files provide per-vane service cores and molds.